containers/podman-desktop/EXTENSIONS.md

 `ProviderConnectionStatus` is the main "Lifecycle" of your extension.
 The status is updated by automatically by Podman Desktop and reflected within the provider.

-Upon a successful start up via your `active` function within your extension, `ProviderConnectionStatus` will be reflected as 'started'.
+Upon a successful start up via the `activate` function within your extension, `ProviderConnectionStatus` will be reflected as 'started'.

 `ProviderConnectionStatus` statuses are used in two areas, [extension-loader.ts](https://github.com/containers/podman-desktop/blob/main/packages/main/src/plugin/extension-loader.ts) and [tray-menu.ts](https://github.com/containers/podman-desktop/blob/main/packages/main/src/tray-menu.ts):
 * `extension-loader.ts`: Attempts to load the extension and sets the status accordingly (either `started`, `stopped`, `starting` or `stopping`).
 If an unknown error has occured, the status is set to `unknown`. `extension-loader.ts` also sends an API call to Podman Desktop to update the UI of the extension.